Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Methodology

-\textbf{Pseudo labels as stochastic variables.} To model the uncertainty of predictions for more robust test-time generalization, we treat pseudo labels as stochastic variables in the probabilistic framework as shown in Figure~\ref{fig2:model} (b).
+\textbf{Pseudo labels as stochastic variables.} To model the uncertainty of predictions for more robust test-time generalization, we treat pseudo labels as stochastic variables as shown in Figure~\ref{fig2:model} (b).
 The pseudo labels are obtained from the source model predictions, which follow categorical distributions.
 Then we reformulate eq.~(\ref{ptta}) as: